NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

 Help build a daily routine with your dog of exercise and mental stimulation, as well as daily relaxation times to combat boredom and wanting to play all the time.
 If you have exhausted all options and suspect a medical problem, always go talk to your veterinarian!

-One of the biggest reasons a dog wants to play all the time is that they enjoy being around their owner and they want to spend time with you.
-Setting up a routine of when playtime is acceptable and when it is time to relax will make your life with your dog less frustrating and more enjoyable.
-Teaching your dog that is okay for them to relax and just be cuddled and pet rather than play all the time is just as important for bonding as the playtime.
+One of the biggest reasons a dog wants to constantly play with you is that they enjoy being around their owner and they want to spend time with you.
+So, setting up a routine of when playtime is acceptable and when it is time to relax will make your life with your dog less frustrating and more enjoyable.